AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/playbooks-list.md

 ## Next steps

-Now that you are aware of the available playbooks, you can go to the [discover guide](/help/use-case-playbooks/playbooks/discover.md) to find the appropriate playbook for your use case.
+Now that you are aware of the available playbooks, read the [discover guide](/help/use-case-playbooks/playbooks/discover.md) to understand how to get started with the playbooks in the user interface.